JustinSDK/dotSCAD/docs/lib2x-dedup.md

 # dedup

 Eliminating duplicate copies of repeating vectors.
-If `lt` has many elements, sorting `lt` first and setting `sorted` to `true` will be faster.
+If `lt` has a large number of elements, sorting `lt` first and setting `sorted` to `true` will be faster.

 **Since:** 2.3